Secure Boot Violation | Quick Troubleshooting

 [Solved] Secure Boot Violation Invalid Signature Detected

-Many computer manufacturers like ASUS have implemented the Secure Boot feature on their computers by default to protect systems from viruses or malware attacks.
-However, this feature could also result in unexpected issues.
+Some computer manufacturers like ASUS have implemented Secure Boot by default, which can protect systems from viruses or malware attacks, but may also cause unexpected issues.

 secure-boot-violation